juanmahv/juanmahv.github.io/_posts/2014-05-06-how-to-write-a-small-plasmoid-fo.md

 If you are just interested in the plasmoid itself you can get it from [here.](http://kde-apps.org/content/show.php/wmip?content=165084&PHPSESSID=d8fa8a386fcc05b6effdcf91d271c431)

-I just go over the basics of QML I needed for this example.
-There is many online [resources](http://qt-project.org/doc/qt-5/qmlfirststeps.html) if you want to dig into QML.
+I’ll just go over the basics of QML I needed for this example.
+There is many online [resources](http://qt-project.org/doc/qt-5/qmlfirststeps.html) if you want to dig into QML/javascript.

 Programming our first plasmoid with QML/javascript
 ------------------------------------------------------------------------------